-However, low- and moderate-income households are more vulnerable to financial hardship from disasters such as earthquakes, severe weather, flooding, and wildfires, as repair costs can cause significant strain, and lower-income households are likely to have fewer resources and support systems.
+No risks specific to housing occupied by low- and moderate-incomes households were identified during the planning process.
+However, low- and moderate-income households are more vulnerable to financial hardship from disasters such as earthquakes, severe weather, flooding, and wildfires, as repair costs can cause significant strain.
 This impact is further compounded if these households cannot afford additional insurance coverage.